Overview of Selling a House with a HELOC

 What role does a title company play in a Connecticut property sale with a HELOC?

-A title company is crucial in any home sale, including those with a HELOC in Connecticut.
+A title company, including those with a HELOC in Connecticut, is crucial in any home sale.
 They conduct title searches to check for liens or legal issues affecting the property.
-They also handle the closing process where the HELOC and other financial obligations are settled, ensuring a smooth transaction for both buyers and sellers.
+They also handle the closing process, settle the HELOC and other financial obligations, and ensure a smooth transaction for buyers and sellers.

 Can I refinance my HELOC before selling my Connecticut home?